Friday, January 30, 2026

 Here are my definitions:

-The TVET pathway is a learning pathway that prepares people for jobs by emphasising the practical application of theory through occupational practice.
+The TVET pathway is a learning pathway that prepares people for occupations by emphasizing the practical application of theory through occupational practice.

-The academic pathway, is a learning pathway that prepares people for jobs by emphasising theory through conceptual and disciplinary thinking.
+The Academic pathway, is a learning pathway that prepares people for occupations by emphasizing theory through conceptual and disciplinary thinking.

 Now my arguments: